BonnyYangC/Developer-test/README.md

 ## To Be Improved
 1. Use pre-defined visit detail fields to render visitDetailForm.tsx
-2. Better to use select option text instead of option value to construct formData
+2. Better to use selector option text instead of option value to construct formData
 3. Validation of form data
 4. Integrate date picker
+5. Test case